 A walk track further west comes out at Sweetwater Beach also with a tavern.
 There are many taxi boats called Delfini daily visiting to this and other beaches.
 Nearby also are Amoudi, Filaki, Vatalos and Frangokastello beaches.

-There are naturist beaches at Sweetwater, Filaki, at the Vritomartis resort beach and Mamaris beach.
+There are naturist beaches at Sweetwater, Filaki, at the Vritomartis resort beach and Mamara beach.

 Ferries leave here for the beaches of the south of Crete and the remote villages of Loutro, Sougia and Agia Roumeli, ending at Paleochora in the west of the island.
 Ferries also depart from here to Gavdos Island.

-The company that runs the ferries is named Anendyk, they publish timetables online every year, many visitors come through Sfakia village to take these ferries to one of the remote seaside villages, or walk along the south coast trail.
+The company that runs the ferries is named Anendyk, they publish timetables online every year (see below), many visitors come through Sfakia village to take these ferries to one of the remote seaside villages, or walk along the south coast trail.

 There are daily bus services from Chania town to Sfakia with KTEL, the local bus service, check the timetables as they differ in summer and winter and you will need to ensure your ferry links up with your bus.